-Security Guard Training Canada is pleased to provide an online Use of Force and Handcuffing Certification Course.
+Security Guard Training Canada is pleased to present this online Use of Force and Handcuffing Certification Course.

 This course was developed by a Subject Matter Expert and former Instructor Trainer for the Ontario Police College.
-Subjects include Criminal and Trespass arrest, detailed use of force authority explanations, judgement and decision making (crisis intervention) and incident articulation.
+Subjects include Criminal and Trespass arrest, detailed use of force authority explanations, judgment and decision making (crisis intervention), and incident articulation.

 Who should register